ChrisF64/rock-paper-scissors-lizard-spock/readme.md

 Target audience for this game are predominantly fans of The Big Bang Theory, users who will already be familiar with the game.
 The site is intended to allow them to play the game as it was seen in the show, against a randomised computer choice.

 The user goals for new and returning users are the same:
-- As a user, I want to play the game as seen on TV
+- As a current user, I want to play the game as seen on TV
-- As a user, I want the game to have a goal to aim for with a tally of scores
+- As a current and new user, I want the game to have a goal to aim for with a tally of scores
 - As a new user, I want to access the rules of the game

 ### Development-Planes